General Knowledge Quizzes

 11 / 20

-11. What is the currency of Finland?
+11. What is the largest species of venomous snake?

 12 / 20